Clinical Research Monitoring and GCP Workshop for Monitors, Site Coordinators and Auditors

 - Describe the role of monitoring in clinical research

-- Discuss the basic principles of Good Clinical Practice; International Conference on Harmonisation GCP guidance; Investigator’s responsibilities; Sponsor’s responsibilities; Monitor’s responsibilities; record retention; and basic requirements for conducting studies in Canada
+- Discuss the basic principles of Good Clinical Practice; International Council for Harmonisation GCP guidance; Investigator’s responsibilities; Sponsor’s responsibilities; Monitor’s responsibilities; record retention; and basic requirements for conducting studies in Canada

 - Describe the investigator recruitment process, identify key selection criteria, and discuss the conduct of a site selection visit

 - Within the historical perspective of the Nuremberg Code, the Declaration of Helsinki, and the Belmont Report, discuss the objectives of regulations pertaining to Institutional Review Boards and fi nancial disclosure

 - Discuss regulatory requirements and ethical considerations involved in the informed consent process as well as the informed consent document

 - Describe the activities involved in study initiation including budget and contract negotiation; planning and conducting investigator meetings; investigator selection; the conduct of study initiation visits; and preparing the site for study participation

 - Assess the collection and evaluation of research data for completeness, compliance, and accuracy through periodic monitoring visits; discuss reporting and follow-up correspondence